Nisha0409/better_place/reademe-better-place.md

-## Codes for thid project is available in src folder.
+## Codes for this project is available in src folder.